Reverse Mortgage California Guide

 1. Can I refinance a HECM into HomeSafe before 12 months?

-Answer: A HECM-to-HomeSafe refinance between six and 12 months may be escalated only if HomeSafe was unavailable in the borrower’s state when the original loan closed and at least two of three benefit tests are passed.
+Answer: For Riverside borrowers, a HECM-to-HomeSafe refinance between six and 12 months may be escalated only if HomeSafe was unavailable in the borrower’s state when the original loan closed and at least two of three benefit tests are passed.

 How this looks in practice